‘Dance Mom’ Abby Miller Terrified At Thought Of Prison In Fraud Case

 Abby Miller admits she’s petrified at the thought of having to serve jail time.

-The tough-as-nails Dance Mom star broke down in tears during a recent Inside Edition interview when the subject turned to her perhaps having to serve as much as 30 months behind bars after pleading guilty to bankruptcy fraud.
+The tough-as-nails Dance Mom star broke down in tears during a recent Inside Edition interview when the subject turned to her possibly serving 30 months behind bars after pleading guilty to bankruptcy fraud.

-Miller is set to officially learn her fate at a March 8, sentence hearing before chief federal court judge Joy Flowers Conti.
+Miller is set to officially learn her fate at a March 8 sentence hearing before Chief Federal Court Judge Joy Flowers Conti.

 Initially, she faced a 20-count indictment stemming from at least $750,000 in unreported income she received and failed to report when she filed for Chapter 11 bankruptcy in 2010.
 Ultimately, she pleaded guilty to concealing the money, at least some of which came from her show, and other assets.